Johannes Stelling: National politics

 Revolutionary democratic changes had been adumbrated in November 1918 when the Kaiser abdicated and moved to a small town near Utrecht in the Netherlands.
 Three months later, in February 1919, an assembly was convened at Weimar in central southern Germany, mandated to draft a post-imperial constitution.
 Delegates were elected using proportional representation.
 Women were allowed to vote.
-The assembly therefore enjoyed a far greater level of democratic legitimacy than the previous Reichstags which had been elected under the old cumbersome "three class voting system".
-In terms of support the SPD in Lübeck had come a long way since 1905, and was now the largest party on the city council.
+In terms of support, the SPD in Lübeck had come a long way since 1905, and was now the largest party on the city council.
 Johannes Stelling, already a leading figure in city politics, was now elected as a member of the constitutional assembly meeting in Weimar.

 The Weimar assembly turned out to be the precursor to the Reichstag of the new German republic.
 Stelling was elected a member in the June 1920 general election and continued to be re-elected thereafter, sitting continuously as an SPD Reichstag member until 1933, apart from a seven-month absence between May and December 1924.